whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-fall/04-display-methods/04-04-mutiples-installation-research-and-design-assignment.md

 ---
 title: 04.04 Multiples Installation Research and Design Assignment
 date: 2025-09-17T12:00:00
-lastmod: 2025-09-24T06:15:45
+lastmod: 2025-09-24T13:40:30
 ---

 ## Assignment Deliverables

-1. Refined sketches a plan for the display of multiple objects
+1. Ideation sketches and refined sketches of a plan for the display of multiple objects.
+Include images from the design research.
    - Label files YYYY-MM-DD Lastname Firstname (`.pdf`, `.jpg`, `.png`, `.zip`)

 ## Assignment Overview